jackthecodemonkey/ai-driven-finding-yodas/README.md

   it finds out which way is the best to go among the neighbors to minimize the Darth vader's total moves

 ![Screenshot](/public/screenshot/04_02_2020.gif)

+## Goal of the project
+* Able to add enemies on the map
+* Enemies automatically try to catch the mando
+* The mando avoids enemies and find all baby yodas ( currently Darth vader finds R2D2s )
+* Reinforcement learning will be written in Rust, compile it to web assembly and use it in browser